-Although both gifts and deals can provide the same types of discounts, there are many differences.
+Although both gifts and deals can provide the same types of discounts, they have many differences.
 Gifts are personal one-time coupons that members receive, while deals are general reusable promotions that automatically apply to eligible purchases.
 Here are the key differences:

 |Gifts are only redeemed in a purchase if the member requests to redeem it during checkout||Deals are automatically applied to a member's purchase at the POS upon checkout (without them asking)|